rayanmargham/FNF-Godot-Engine/README.md

 One will be without ModChart Support and can be opened in any Godot Editor.
 Another will have ModChart Support But will require you to build the Godot engine with a Lua Module (we will provide the source you just need to compile it)
+# Quick Thing
+When WFC is finished development you might notice that the servers are quite slow/might go down for a few hours this is because i'd be running them on my laptop as servers cost money
+Feel free to donate so i can cover those costs when WFC is launched: paypal-rayanmargham4@gmail.com You don't have to but It would be REALLY nice if you did